 event.createdwebhook for an inbound invite fires alongsidemessage.createdfor the invitation email itself.
 Decide which one drives the agent’s logic and ignore the other. - Set

 notify_participantsintentionally.
-Every create, update, and delete withnotify_participants=truesends email.
+Every create, update, and delete withnotify_participants=truesends email, and each of those invitations counts toward the Agent Account’s daily send quota.
+If the account is already over its quota, the event still saves but the invitation is skipped silently, so no one is notified.
 For bulk backfill or silent state changes, passfalse. - Cancellations matter.
 Deleting an event without

 notify_participants=trueleaves the meeting on participants’ calendars.
 Delete with notification unless you have a reason not to. - Times live on the event.
 Pass

 timezoneon create, or rely on epochstart_time/end_time— the Agent Account itself doesn’t have a default time zone the way a human user’s calendar does. - Scheduler is the right tool for negotiation-heavy flows.
-If the agent’s job is to propose, agree, and book meetings across many participants, Scheduler handles the round-trip.
+If the agent’s job is to propose, agree, and book meetings across many participants, Scheduler handles the round-trip on the agent’s own grant.
 The Events API is for cases where the agent already knows the time and just needs to create or respond to invites.

 What’s next